dftbplus/skpar/docs/source/develop.rst

       sub-package and queries must be made to address an external database;
-    * the task handling has to be done by an external task manager, which can be application specific, and its setup may be still driven by the input YAML file of SKOPT;
+    * the task handling has to be done by an external task manager, which can be application specific, and its setup may be still driven by the input YAML file of SKPAR;
     * an external task-manager is needed to wrap the executables that yield model data and make them store that data in the external model database;
     * support for reference databases should complement the current mechanism